henokhackz/test-project/README.md

 ```

 2. Install dependencies

    npm install

-3. Set up environment variables
+4. Set up environment variables

-Create a .env file in the root folder and specify the following:
+Create a change .env.example file into .env file in  the root folder and specify the following:

+PORT=5000
-PORT=5000 # You can change this to any available port
+# You can change this to any available port
+DATABASE_URL="file:./dev.db"
-DATABASE_URL="file:./dev.db" # Prisma SQLite DB 4.
-Set up Prisma
+# Prisma SQLite DB

-Generate Prisma client and apply initial migrations:

-npx prisma generate
-npx prisma migrate dev --name init

 4. Set up Prisma